 Now don’t get me wrong, I hold no personal grudge against Simon.
 I don’t know him, and I’ve never met him.
 But I do feel he’s milked one idea beyond belief, and unfortunately changed the music business forever.

 Things haven’t always gone to plan with Cowell.
 Do you remember Q?
 No, nobody does.
-Q was a UK artist who Cowell tried to get away and just snuck into the bottom end of the charts.
+Q was a UK artist that Cowell tried to get away and just snuck into the bottom end of the charts.

 Then his first successful acts were the groundbreaking Curiosity Killed the Cat, Sonia, Five, Westlife, Robson & Jerome, and Ultimate Kaos.